dchester/yhtml/README.md

 ### Interpolation

-This library brings a few nicities to interpolating html which are lacking by default with raw template strings.
+This library brings a few niceties to interpolating html which are lacking by default with raw template strings.

 Use short-circuit logic with `&&` when testing for truthiness:
 ```javascript